bekk/bekk-christmas/post/react/why-is-this-so-hard.md

 ---
 calendar: react
 post_year: 2018
-post_day: 5
+post_day: 1
 title: Why is this so hard?
 image: /assets/fagdag.jpg
 ingress: >-
   I've lost count of the number of times I forgot to bind this.
 Why do we need to bind this and how should we do it?
-authors: [Svein Petter Gjøby]
+authors:
+  - Svein Petter Gjøby
 ---

 # Why is this so hard?